Getting Started

 Curriculum

-The EDGE program uses the Courseware curriculum created by the Edmentum Company and managed by district teachers.
+The EDGE program uses the Courseware curriculum created by the Edmentum Company and managed by district instructors.
 All courses taught through the EDGE Virtual Academy will meet the grade-level Oklahoma Academic Standards.
 The Oklahoma Academic Standards serve as expectations for what students should know and do by the end of the school year.
 Click on the following link to view the Oklahoma Academic Standards.

 Dropped Classes